Overview

 SIRIUS main application window.

-On top of the screen you find the toolbar (1-5).
-The left most button group (1) is for creating, opening and saving project-spaces.
-The second one (2) is for importing either a single feature or data containing multiple features into the project-space.
-The third button group (3) is for exporting data, e.g. for GNPS FBMN or writing project-space summaries.
-The fourth button group (4) is for computations, containing “compute button”, “job view” and “custom database importer”.
+• The toolbar [1-5] at the top of the screen provides quick access to the essential tools: The first button group [1] on the left is for managing your project spaces, including creating, opening and saving them.
+The second button group [2] facilitates importing single features or data containing multiple features into your project space.
+The third button group [3] handles exporting data, e.g. for GNPS FBMN analysis or generating project space summaries.
+The fourth button group [4] is dedicated to computations, including starting the computations, getting the job view and importing custom databases.

-On the left side is the feature list (6) displaying all imported (aligned) features.
-Each feature lists MS and MS/MS spectra corresponding to a measured aligned feature.
-For each feature, adduct type, precursor mass, retention time and confidence score (if computed) are shown.
-On the right side is the active result view (8).
-You can choose between different result views with the tab selector (7).
+• The feature list [6] on the left side contains all imported (aligned) features.
+A feature contains all MS and MS/MS spectra corresponding to a measured aligned feature.
+For each feature, adduct type, precursor mass, retention time and confidence score (if computed) are shown in this panel.

-On the bottom (9), you find your license information for the webservice-based structure elucidation tools, the number of computed features and feature limits.
+• The bottom information bar [9] provides details about your license status for the webservice-based structure elucidation tools, the number of computed features and feature limits.

 Data import

-You can import .ms, .mgf, Agilent’s .cef, .mzml and .mzxml files using the “Import” button or Drag’n’Drop.
-SIRIUS will read all attributes (MS level, ionization, precursor mass) directly from the file.
-You can, however, change these attributes afterward by selecting the imported feature and clicking on the Edit button.
+You can import .ms, .mgf, Agilent’s .cef, .mzml and .mzxml files using the Import button or by drag-and-drop.
+SIRIUS will automatically extract all relevant attributes (such as MS level, ionization, and precursor mass) from the file.
 When importing multiple .mzml (or .mzxml) at once, SIRIUS will ask you if it should align them.

-Aligned features can be sorted by retention time (RT), mass, name, ID or confidence score (if present).
-At the bottom of the dialogue, users also have the option of changing which confidence mode (approximate or exact) should be displayed and used for sorting.
-See confidence modes for more information.
+You can sort aligned features by retention time (RT), mass, name, ID or confidence score (if available).
+At the bottom of this dialog, you can select the confidence mode (approximate or exact) to be displayed and used for sorting.
+For more details, see the confidence modes section.

 Computing results